- Recommended

 Discover the best of Fátima — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Fátima trip today.

-Roast suckling pig with crisp skin, a beloved specialty of central Portugal.
-It is especially associated with nearby Bairrada but is well known and appreciated in the wider region.
+Roast suckling pig with crisp skin, a beloved central Portuguese specialty often enjoyed on special occasions and in traditional restaurants around the region.

 Find answers to the most common questions about traveling from Lisbon to Fátima by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Fátima, this guide helps you travel smarter and with confidence.